openzipkin/brave/instrumentation/messaging/RATIONALE.md

 other words there are at least 3 identifiers for a single message, in different formats, depending on the use case.

-Azure Queue a service-generated `MessageId`, but also a client-generated `x-ms-client-request-id` for correlation.
+Azure Queue includes a service-generated `MessageId`, but also a client-generated `x-ms-client-request-id` for correlation.
 Unlike most services, Azure Queue has delete or update by `MessageId` functions, though a `popreceipt` (akin to subscriber) is also required for these tasks.